 We can admit new PhD students any time.

-The proposed topics are described below.
-However, other topics in the field of speech recognition and speaker recognition are also possible (the exact topic can be determined based on the student and her/his interests and skills).
+Several topics in the field of speech recognition, speech translation, speaker recognition and text summarization are possible (the exact topic can be determined based on the student and her/his interests and skills).

-- Interest in scientific reasearch (and understanding about what reasearch is)
+- Interest in scientific research (and understanding about what research is)

 - Masters degree in computer science (or a related field)